JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 Test/audit runners and logs live outside the checkout in `validation/integrated-protocol`.
 The committed tests are registered with the existing `xdripTests` target.
 No Watch source membership or connection behaviour changes are made at this checkpoint.
-A full device build and ordinary readings check remain necessary after these edits.
+The user subsequently reported that all requested device tests passed, as recorded below.

 ### NFC credential consistency